-Japan is tailor-made for ‘real’ travel - whether you’re in the cities that never seem to sleep, pottering around rural villages that rarely seem to wake, walking ancient trails or relaxing in hot spring resorts, you’ll find unrivalled levels of customer service, comfort and cleanliness.
+Japan is tailor-made for ‘real’ travel.
+Whether you’re immersed in cities that never seem to sleep, pottering through rural villages that rarely seem to wake, walking ancient trails or relaxing in hot spring resorts, you’ll experience unrivalled levels of customer service, comfort and cleanliness.

 Much of Japan is connected by one of the world’s most effective railway systems - in Tokyo, you’ll find the starting station for the first ever bullet train and, as you might expect, the primary hub for an excellent rail network that can whisk you across the country’s four main islands in a matter of hours.